 Writing dialogue.
 It comes very easily to me.
 As a child I was voiceless.
 At school you were afraid to give the wrong answer in case you got beaten.
 At home you were told not to talk when visitors called.
 So I listened in on their conversations—or the elevated gossip.
 When I’m writing I can hear those adult voices clearly, ringing down the years.

 Which authors do you like to read?

-Annie Proulx, Anita Brookner, John Banville top my list.
+Annie Proulx, Anita Brookner and John Banville top my list.
 Those are writers I can learn so much from.

-Poets too: Phillip Larkin, Seamus Heaney, Louis McNeice, Charles Causley and other wizards of the word.
+Poets too: Philip Larkin, Seamus Heaney, Louis MacNeice, Charles Causley and other wizards of the word.